ksu-cs-textbooks/cis301/content/8-chapter/8_2-logikaPrograms.md

 ## Running Logika programs

-Logika program should be saved with a .logika extension.
+Logika programs should be saved with a .logika extension.
 To run a Logika program, right-click in the text area that contains the code and select "Run Logika Program".

 ## Verifying Logika programs